-The Compass Skills Center is a program designed to help new and current students who want to either improve their Compass Placement Test scores or gain extra practice before taking the test.
-It is free of charge and we invite everyone to come to get help from our experienced Math and English instructors in the Student Information Center: WaveNet Central.
+The Compass Prep Independent Study Program is a program designed to help new and current students who want to either improve their Compass Placement Test scores or gain extra practice before taking the test.
+It is free of charge.
+On the Conway campus, students have access to our experienced Math and English instructors in the Student Information Center: WaveNet Central.
 After visiting the Student Information Center: WaveNet Central to get started, you can schedule tutoring sessions with SSTC Academic Coaches at all three campuses to begin to improve your skills.

 8. What can WaveNet Specialists do to help me?

 WaveNet Specialists can assist you with a variety of services, including D2L/Wavenet navigation support, general technology training and assistance for computers and programs, assistance with adding/dropping classes, assisting with setting up payment plans, and checking Financial Aid status online.
 We also assist with e-Book rentals and magazine subscriptions, as well as, Learning Express Library.
 We also can assist you with submitting documents via the D2L, Dropbox, and printing certain important documents.

 What can I print in TECH Central?

 Acceptable printing for WaveNet Central includes documents relating to Admissions, Financial Aid, FAFSA, and Registration Paperwork, as well as Degree Works, Student Advisor Plans, and Student Schedules.
 Class work, class syllabi, and non-college/personal materials are not allowed.